-The counsellor will read through the informed consent with you and give you time to think about the agreement and sign it if you decide to consent to services.
+The counsellor will review the informed consent with you and answer any questions you have.
+They will also go over any additional administrative forms with you.
 The counsellor will then do a more detailed intake interview and set goals with you for your time together.

 I am uncomfortable with being on camera.
 Can I request to not be video-recorded or on camera?

 We understand that counselling is a personal process and the thought of being on camera can feel intimidating or invasive for some clients.
-Unfortunately because FRC is a learning environment for our student-counsellors, the camera and video-recording are central components of the learning process.
-We are unable to make exceptions, but we encourage you to contact the intake worker if you have more questions about how this works or if you would like a referral.
+Unfortunately, because FRC is a learning environment for our student-counsellors, the camera and video-recording are central components of the learning process.
+We are unable to make exceptions, but we encourage you to contact the FRC Coordinator if you have more questions about how this works or if you would like a referral.

 How many student-counsellors are on a team?

 Typically, one team is comprised of 5–6 student-counsellors and one supervisor who is a Registered Clinical Counsellor.

 Can I request to meet the supervisor or the team?

 You can definitely request to meet the supervisor.
 Each team is different in how they approach clients meeting the whole student-counselling team, so this is a possible conversation to have with your counsellor.
 Please note that it may be difficult to meet the whole team, as counsellors may have appointments with other clients at the same time as your appointment.